Artyem-Y/beego-crud-api/README.md

 # Beego simple crud example web app.

-#### The apps shows registration and login process, email verification via url sent by MailGun.
+#### The app shows user registration and login process, email verification via url sent by MailGun.
-#### It has example of using middleware: getting user info form token, checking conditions for admin requests
+#### It has example of using middleware in beego: getting user info form token, checking verified email and role "admin"

 ## 1: Initial Setup
 ```bash